-- learning\rates (list, callable or None, optional (default=None)) List of learning rates for each boosting round or a customized function that calculates learning\rate in terms of current number of round (e.g. yields learning rate decay). - keep\training\booster (bool, optional (default=False)) Whether the returned Booster will be used to keep training.
+- learning\rates (list, callable or None, optional (default=None)) List of learning rates for each boosting round or a callable that calculates learning\rate in terms of current number of round (e.g. yields learning rate decay). - keep\training\booster (bool, optional (default=False)) Whether the returned Booster will be used to keep training.
 If False, the returned value will be converted into \InnerPredictor before returning.
+This means you won't be able to use eval, eval\train or eval\valid methods of the returned Booster.
 When your model is very large and cause the memory error, you can try to set this param to True to avoid the model conversion performed during the internal call of model\to\string.
-You can still use \InnerPredictor as init\model for future continue training. - callbacks (list of callables or None, optional (default=None)) List of callback functions that are applied at each iteration.
+You can still use \InnerPredictor as init\model for future continue training. - callbacks (list of callable, or None, optional (default=None))-List of callback functions that are applied at each iteration.
 See Callbacks in Python API for more information.